idrach55/portfolio/README.md

 # portfolio
 Quantitative portfolio analytics I built for the investments I manage.
+Recently revamped!

 ## Components
-<code>service.py</code><br>
-Lightweight API clients for various financial data providers.
-Most heavily used is AlphaVantage, through which up to 20 years of prices, dividends, and earnings can be retrieved for stocks, ETFs, and mutual funds.
-Quandl is supported for a few datasets as well.
-Also includes Polygon and IEX which I briefly tried out.
+<code>service.py</code> - lightweight API client for AlphaVantage which offers up to 20 years of prices, dividends, and earnings

-<code>risk.py</code><br>
-Retrieves, processes, and runs some metrics on data.
+<code>risk.py</code> - retrieves, processes, and runs some metrics on data

-<code>analytics.py</code><br>
-Factor decomposition, taxable portfolio analysis, and Monte Carlo portfolio projections.
+<code>analytics.py</code> - taxable portfolio analysis

+<code>factors.py</code> - factor decomposition

+<code>mc.py</code> - MonteCarlo portfolio projections

-Create two folders in the directory from which this code is executed -- <code>data</code> and <code>keys</code>.
+This library requires two folders -- <code>data</code> and <code>keys</code>.
 The keys folder should hold a plaintext file for each API with ending ".keys" containing the authentication token(s).
 The data folder is used to cache downloaded prices in csv files.
 A csv is re-downloaded when its data is requested and the age of the file exceeds a specified threshold (default is 10 days.)
+These can be in the same directory from where the code is run or overriden using enviroment varaibles.

 ## Example
 ### Example 1: basic risk/return data
 ```
-# If running from a different folder, can use sys.path hack:
-import sys; sys.path.append('path_containing_portfolio_folder')
-from portfolio import risk, analytics
+from portfolio.risk import Driver, Utils

 # Retrieve data for some macro ETFs
-data = risk.get_data(['SPY','QQQ','AGG','HYG'])
+data = Driver.getData(['SPY','QQQ','AGG','HYG'])
-prices = risk.get_prices(data).dropna()
+prices = Utils.getPrices(data).dropna()

 # table is dataframe with historic risk/return metrics and current yields
 # covar is the covariance matrix of returns
-table, covar = risk.get_metrics(prices, data=data)
+table, covar = Utils.getMetrics(prices, data=data)
 ```
 Year-to-date performance for multiple ETFs can be incorporated into a chart like the below (labelled by asset class.)<br>
 <img src="https://github.com/idrach55/portfolio/blob/main/plots/ytd-assets.png?raw=true" width=600>